raum-dellamorte/nvFanService/ReadMe.md

 - It seems to work on Nobara 40 (Fedora 40 ala GloriusEggroll)
 - press 'q' then 'Enter' to quit.

+## Todo:
+- "GUI": Seems like a good excuse to learn ncurses or the like
+- Hard coded "fan curve" is bad and the current values are for testing purposes so I can hear it working
+  - Probably make some kind of fan curve struct to pass to service_fans()
+  - How hard would variable points of precision be?
+Keep a list of (temp, speed) tuples?
+  - Do we want fixed steps?
+Or slide along a curve?

 Good talk...